 Occupational therapy, or OT for short, is a therapy that helps people achieve independence in all facets of their lives.
 Most people think of occupational therapy as a treatment for adults that helps them get back to work, but that is a very narrow definition.
-"Occupation" refers to managing all the activities important for independent living. fro the children, their main job is playing, learning and doing age appropriate activities of daily living (e.g. dressing, eating, and bathing).
+"Occupation" refers to managing all the activities important for independent living.
+For children, their main jobs are playing, learning and doing age appropriate activities of daily living (e.g. dressing, eating, and bathing).
 If your child has physical or cognitive disabilities, occupational therapy goals can be defined to help your child improve their ability to function in these areas.

 If a child exhibits any of the following "Red Flags," they may qualify for skilled OT services: